'Big dreams but limited budget': Syrian minister reflects on a year after Assad’s fall | The National

 Western countries intensified economic sanctions against the Assad regime after 2011, as the country's long-time dictator brutally repressed peaceful protests, turning Syria into a pariah state.

-In May, the United States, followed by Europe, moved to lift most of the far-reaching sanctions imposed on the country.
+In May, the US, followed by Europe, moved to lift most of the far-reaching sanctions imposed on the country.
 But the long-awaited step, widely welcomed in Syria, has not translated into a swift recovery on the ground.

 Reconnecting with the global financial system is taking time, and many investors remain cautious, especially given the temporary nature of some of the sanctions relief.
 “Plus, when we took Syria, it was at minus zero.
 It was bankrupt, destroyed.
 People were devastated.
 And now we have to do everything,” she said.